-Tutorial and Discussion
+Tutorial Discussion

-All students are expected to contribute to the tutorial assignments.
+Tutorial assignments (to be done in groups) are for classroom discussions only and NOT for submission.
+All students are expected to contribute to the tutorial discussions.
 Each tutorial consists of a number of questions and/or mini-cases related to topics that are covered in class.
-These questions may require downloading and analysis of financial data.
+These questions may require analysis of financial data.
 The group membership is the same as that for case study.
-The assignments will be discussed in class as indicated in the schedule.
+Each group may be asked to present or lead discussions for one of the questions.
+The tutorials will be discussed in class on dates indicated on the schedule below.